hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Control List (ACL), which is often used in combination with TSIG based ACLs to restrict access to zone transfers on primary servers on a per query basis.

-This is also possible with XoT but it must be noted that, as with TCP, the implementation of such an ACL cannot be enforced on the primary until an XFR request is received on an established connection.
+This is also possible with XoT, but it must be noted that, as with TCP, the implementation of such an ACL cannot be enforced on the primary until an XFR request is received on an established connection.

-As discussed in (#xot-server-connection-handling) an IP based per connection ACL could also be implemented where only TLS connections from recognized secondaries are accepted.
+As discussed in (#xot-server-connection-handling), an IP based per connection ACL could also be implemented where only TLS connections from recognized secondaries are accepted.